cds-snc/gcds-docs/src/en/installation.md

 ```

-All gcds-components should now be ready to use in your React app.

 ### Vue

-Place the following code in the `main.js` file of your app.
+Place the following code in the `main.js` file of your app.<br/>
+All gcds-components should now be ready to use in your Vue app.

 ``` js
 import { applyPolyfills, defineCustomElements } from 'gcds-components/loader';